 In contrast to most social media platforms, Zigazoo prioritizes safety and positive interactions with features that are carefully designed with your child in mind.

 Visit https://zigazoo.com to learn more about us!

 Our kids already ask about 10 million questions a day, right?
 Though it is impossible for parents to field them all, we have 10 million opportunities a day to support and develop our kids’ inquiry processes.
 Asking kids questions that spark more curiosity and creativity is an essential skill for master educators.
-As a mom of 3, former special educator and Cofounder and Education Director at Zigazoo (a challenge-based social media app for kids) I am always trying to get better at questions.
+As a mom of 3, former special educator and Cofounder and Director of Impact at Zigazoo (a challenge-based social media app for kids) I am always trying to get better at questions.

 How do we frame a challenge to expand a child’s thinking and inspire them to express their brilliance?
 How do we make sure that our questions aren’t dead ends or so leading that our test-trained littles start sniffing around for the “correct” response?
 How do we ask questions that breed more questions?
 How do we respond to questions in ways that open doors rather than closing them?
 How do we nurture an environment where our kids feel free to ask anything?